The Wider Earth

 The Wider Earth features a cast of seven, remarkable puppetry, an original score and cinematic animations to bring to life uncharted landscapes in the theatrical event of 2018.

-This is a partnership project between Trish Wadley Productions, Dead Puppet Society and the Natural History Museum.
+The Wider Earth is a partnership project between Trish Wadley Productions, Dead Puppet Society, Glass Half Full Productions in association with Queensland Theatre and the Natural History Museum.

 13 October-30 December